Serial-IO/.github/profile/README.md

 - Thanks to [@Dj](https://github.com/DjDeveloperr) for the inspiration on how to write such a library!

 ## Licence
+- [Serial-Link](https://github.com/Serial-Link/Serial-Link): Apache-2.0.
+Check [LICENSE](https://github.com/Serial-Link/Serial-Link/blob/main/LICENSE) for more details.
-Apache-2.0.
-Check [LICENSE](./LICENSE) for more details.
+- [C++ bindings](https://github.com/Serial-Link/CPP-Bindings): Apache-2.0.
+Check [LICENSE](https://github.com/Serial-Link/CPP-Bindings/blob/main/LICENSE) for more details.

 Feel free to contribute to this project.

 Copyright 2023 © Max